quobyte/network-tester/README.md

 The command must produce no errors.

 The playbook includes a Netperf RPM package for RHEL/CentOS 7.x for your convenience.
 If you would like to provide your own binaries, bear in mind *--enable-demo* option must be supported by Netperf.
 In that case set `netperf_install: False`.

+Due to extensive use of sockets a user on behalf which tests are executed should be granted very high or unlimited file descriptor limits on target hosts.

 ## Test execution ##